Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

 We developed pyxccd mainly for the below purposes:

-1. **Near real-time monitoring**: this package provides the unique S-CCD algorithm to recursively update model coefficients and detect changes
+1. **Near real-time monitoring**: this package provides the unique S-CCD algorithm to recursively update model coefficients and detect changes;

-2. **The latest version of CCDC (COLD) with the highest breakpoint detection accuracy**: The COLD algorithm has been verified with `Zhe's MATLAB version <https://github.com/Remote-Sensing-of-Land-Resource-Lab/COLD>`_.
+2. **The latest version of CCDC (COLD) with the highest breakpoint detection accuracy**: The COLD algorithm has been verified with `Zhe's MATLAB version <https://github.com/Remote-Sensing-of-Land-Resource-Lab/COLD>`_;

-3.
-4. **Large-scale time-series processing in the desktop environment**: the core of xccd was coded in C with the superior computing efficiency and small memory usage
+3. **Large-scale time-series processing in the desktop environment**: the core of xccd was coded in C with the superior computing efficiency and small memory usage;

-5. **Using dataset other than Landsat (such as Sentinel-2, modis)**: pyxccd supports the use of any band combination from any sensor (the flexible mode)
+4. **Using dataset other than Landsat (such as Sentinel-2, modis)**: pyxccd supports the use of any band combination from any sensor (the flexible mode);

-6. **Decomposing time-series signals to unveil inter-season/inter-annual variation (such as phenological shifts)**: S-CCD allows continuously outputting trend and seasonal signal components as "states"
+5. **Decomposing time-series signals to unveil inter-season/inter-annual variation (such as phenological shifts)**: S-CCD allows continuously outputting trend and seasonal signal components as "states";